Energy Minister Suhail Al Mazrouei said Saudi Arabia, Kuwait and the UAE provide an adequate 'buffer' of potential output

 Al Mazrouei declined to quantify OPEC’s unused production capacity.
 “We will meet in June to discuss that.”

 OPEC “can find a solution” to offset the impact US sanctions would have on supply, he said.
 “That’s not what we’re concerned about.
-What we’re concerned about in the next meeting is, ‘what’s the right level of inventories that we should see’ and ‘can we put this group together for longer?”’For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+What we’re concerned about in the next meeting is, ‘what’s the right level of inventories that we should see’ and ‘can we put this group together for longer?”’oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.